 The Clarkson College online Bachelor of Science in Physical Therapist Assistant (PTA) degree offers an advanced curriculum that prepares both newly-certified and currently practicing PTAs the opportunity to enhance their proficiency and marketability in the field.

-The B.S. degree in PTA program builds off the innovative, adaptive and quality education offered through the Clarkson College Associate’s degree in PTA program, while seeking to narrow the educational gap between PTAs and doctors of physical therapy.
+The Bachelor's degree in PTA option builds off the innovative, adaptive and quality education offered through the Clarkson College Associate’s degree in PTA program, while seeking to narrow the educational gap between PTAs and doctors of physical therapy.
 The advanced curriculum entails courses pertaining to revenue cycle management, pharmacology, advanced orthopedic, neurological and multisystem care, clinical leadership and practice integration, outcome measures and reporting, nutrition science, and statistics, just to name a few.
 While the bachelor’s degree option does not include a clinical component, students will visit the Clarkson College campus a total of four times during enrollment in the program to complete hands on work and competency checks.

 Prerequisites for the PTA Bachelor’s Degree Program

 - Graduation from a PTA program that is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE),

 - Completion of a total of 74 semester credits of specific coursework at the postsecondary level, including 15 general education, a minimum of 30 PTA technical and 12 related credits.

 What Makes Clarkson College & Our PTA Program Different